jsbisht/aws-developer-associate/vpc.md

 This also has a self reference'ing rule which allows allows all traffic i.e.

-- So any instancing having this SG can receive traffic from other instances sharing the same SG
+- So any instances having `sg-45670123acbd/a4l-app` SG can receive traffic from other instances sharing the same SG
 - This handles IP changes automatically, which is really useful when instances are terminating with auto scaling group.

 ---